MasoudMoeini/Jenkins-in-Docker-Java-Application/README.md

-# Building integration of Jenkins-Docker Image in one Docker Image to run Java Maven App
+# Building integration of Jenkins-Docker Image in one Docker Image to run Java Maven
 [Reference 1:Jenkins website--Build a Java app with Maven](https://www.jenkins.io/doc/tutorials/build-a-java-app-with-maven/)<br>
 Set up and buid a docker image for jenkins on macOS <br/>
 Create a bridge network in Docker